UWPX/uwpx.github.io/support.md

 ## What kind of account do I need?
 Because XMPP is like email a federated protocol (=> there are no "__official__" XMPP accounts), everybody can host his own server providing XMPP accounts.

-## Where can I get a account from?
+## Where can I get an account from?
 Because XMPP is like email a federated protocol there are two ways of obtaining an XMPP (Jabber) account:
 - There are [a bunch](https://list.jabber.at/) of providers which privide __free__ XMPP (Jabber) accounts.
 Like with your email provider make sure your XMPP provider is [**trustworthy**](https://xmpp.net/).
 Some Popular choices:
     - [xmpp.jp](https://www.xmpp.jp/signup)